kymb0/proxycannon-ng/README.md

 5. Download and save the key to **~/.ssh/proxycannon.pem**

 #### 2. Launch the control-server instance
-1. Launch (1) Ubuntu Server t1-micro instance, recommend public AMI ami-0f65671a86f061fcd, and use the "proxycannon" keypair.
+1. Launch (1) Ubuntu Server t1-micro instance, recommend public AMI ubuntu 18.04 ami-07a3bd4944eb120a, and use the "proxycannon" keypair.
 2. Login to the control-server and download proxycannon-ng:
 ```git clone https://github.com/proxycannon/proxycannon-ng```
 3. cd into proxycannon-ng/setup and run `sudo ./install.sh`